 The first step is to decide what can be done first.
 Sometimes several tasks can start at the same time.
 In that case, you simply draw them side-by-side and start working from there.
-Note the prothat no task should have a duration much greater than four to six weeks.
-For knowledge work, durations should be in the range of one t o three weeks, because knowledge work is harder to track than tangible work.
+Note the progression in the diagram in Figure 6-4.
+It sometimes takes several iterations before the sequencing can be worked out completely.